UtahRETC/IntroProgrammingPythonPart1/README.md

 In this unit we will start learning about web technologies that are used to build webpages and web applications.

-### Unit 90: Tic Tac Toe Web App

-Create a web application using Flask and HTML that lets you play Tic Tac Toe against another player.

 ### Unit 99: Next steps

 What should I do to continue improving my programming skills?